 News & Updates

-- 2020-07-20: Our paper of NetInfer was published online by Journal of Chemical Information and Modeling.
+- 2020-07-20: Our paper about NetInfer was published online in Journal of Chemical Information and Modeling.

 - 2019-11-06: The development of online version of NetInfer was begun.

-- 2016-09-20: Our paper of bSDTNBI method was accepted by British Journal of Pharmacology.
+- 2016-09-20: Our paper about bSDTNBI method was published online in British Journal of Pharmacology.

-- 2016-03-04: Our paper of SDTNBI method was published online by Briefings in Bioinformatics.
+- 2016-03-04: Our paper about SDTNBI method was published online in Briefings in Bioinformatics.

 How to Cite NetInfer

-Zengrui Wu, Yayuan Peng, Zhuohang Yu, Weihua Li, Guixia Liu and Yun Tang*.
-NetInfer: A Web Server for Prediction of Targets and Therapeutic and Adverse Effects via Network-Based Inference Methods.
+Zengrui Wu, Yayuan Peng, Zhuohang Yu, Weihua Li, Guixia Liu, Yun Tang*.
+NetInfer: a web server for prediction of targets and therapeutic and adverse effects via network-based inference methods.
 Journal of Chemical Information and Modeling, 2020, 60(8): 3687-3691.
 Download

 NetInfer is a web server for prediction of targets and therapeutic and adverse effects via network-based inference methods.
 Compared with our previously developed standalone version of NetInfer, this web server provides a user-friendly interface.
-With the web server, users can easily predict potential target proteins, microRNAs, Anatomical Therapeutic Chemical (ATC) classification codes, adverse drug events (ADEs), or pathways for small molecules of their interests in a few steps.
+With the web server, users can easily predict potential target proteins, microRNAs, pathways, Anatomical Therapeutic Chemical (ATC) classification codes or adverse drug events (ADEs) for small molecules of their interests in a few steps.
 The prediction results may facilitate the discovery of new therapeutic and adverse effects for the user-submitted molecules, and help explain their molecular mechanisms.

 ★Prediction of target proteins

 In recent years, based on our previously developed Network-Based Inference (NBI) method, we developed two improved methods for prediction of drug-target interactions (DTIs), namely substructure-drug-target NBI (SDTNBI) and balanced SDTNBI (bSDTNBI).
 These two methods can predict potential targets for various types of compounds, not only for approved drugs, but also for other natural and unnatural products in research and development.
 Compared with traditional methods such as structure-based methods and supervised machine learning, our NBI methods do not rely on three-dimensional structures of targets or negative samples.
-Using bSDTNBI in combination with in vitro assays, we identified several new ligands for the estrogen receptor α and the prostaglandin E2 receptor EP4 subtype.
+Using bSDTNBI in combination with in vitro assays, we identified new active compounds for several target proteins, including estrogen receptor α, prostaglandin E2 receptor EP4 subtype, and NAD(P)H:quinone oxidoreductase 1.
 These successful applications demonstrated the practical value of our NBI methods in target prediction.

 - Zengrui Wu#, Weiqiang Lu#, Weiwei Yu, Tianduanyi Wang, Weihua Li, Guixia Liu, Hankun Zhang, Xiufeng Pang, Jin Huang, Mingyao Liu*, Feixiong Cheng*, Yun Tang*.
 Quantitative and systems pharmacology 2.
 In silico polypharmacology of G protein-coupled receptor ligands via network-based approaches, Pharmacological Research, 2018, 129: 400-413.
 Download